-Pagan folklore heralds the waterway’s power as coming from Cailleach Bheur, the goddess of winter, or more precisely, the queen of the gods.
+Pagan folklore heralds the waterway’s power as coming from Cailleach Bheur, the goddess of winter or, more precisely, the queen of the gods.
 They believed her raging actions in the waterway signaled the transferring of summer’s power to the power of winter.
 When the waters are raging at their peak, the Scots know to batten down and prepare for winter’s icy rage.

 I can’t imagine that most readers will ever have the opportunity to visit the actual whirlpool.
 In fact, when it comes to water thrills, most will get as far as the log ride at Cedar Point or Busch Gardens.
-Nevertheless, fellow farers, you need not fret.
+Nevertheless, fellow sailors, you need not fret.
 When the wife and kids are begging you to join them in that giant fiberglass vessel shaped like a hollow log, kiss your bride, embrace each of the little ones, bidding them Godspeed in the voyage.
-Promise to meet them on the other side of the sea (the hotel) where you will already have experienced the raging Corryvreckan.
-When the sun sets and the crew is reunited, all will have fond memories of a fabulous ride, but you will be dry.
+Promise to meet them on the other side of the sea (the hotel), where you have already experienced the raging Corryvreckan.
+When the sun sets and the crew is reunited, all will have fond memories of a fabulous ride.

 Actually, don’t do this.
 Go on the ride with your family.
 You rarely get to enjoy times like this.
 You can easily acquire this bottle at most upstanding liquor shops.
 Save the whisky for later that night when the family is exhausted and fast asleep.